Initiatives to Increase the Health of Employees

 Promoting Sound Management through the Fostering of a Culture Committed to “Health-First”

 Striving to create workplaces where employees can work with enthusiasm

 Konica Minolta has issued a statement on health, the Konica Minolta Group Health Declaration, which sets out the principles for promoting health management.
-Based on this declaration, it plans and implements policies under a single management structure (collaborative health) so that the best use can be made of company resources and its Health Insurance Association.
-The company is enthusiastically implementing health-promotion measures while practicing swift decision-making, including by management personnel, on important issues, with the Corporate Human Resources General Manager acting as managing director of the Health Insurance Association and the person responsible for health management in the Human Resources Department acting as the executive director.
+Based on this declaration, it plans and implements policies under a single management structure (collaborative health) so that the best use can be made of Company resources and its Health Insurance Association.
+The Company is enthusiastically implementing health-promotion measures while practicing swift decision-making on important issues in cooperation with the health promotion group leader in the Human Resources Department, the executive director of the Health Insurance Association, and other management personnel, with the Corporate Human Resources General Manager acting as managing director of the Health Insurance Association.

 Organizational (Collaborative Health) Structure for Promoting Health Management

 In order to achieve the principles of the Health Declaration, Konica Minolta linked it to the Company’s medium-term management plan and established the Health Challenge 2019, a new medium-term plan that started in fiscal 2017 and which carries on from the three-year medium-term health plan, Health KM2016, which ran from fiscal 2014 to fiscal 2017.
 The new plan's priority is lifestyle modification (fostering a "health movement") by minimizing the number of persons with health risks and visualizing their health status.